 The other popular form of a logarithm is the common logarithm with the base of 10, log₁₀x, which is conventionally denoted as lg(x).
 It is also known as the decimal logarithm, the decadic logarithm, the standard logarithm or the Briggsian logarithm, named after Henry Briggs, an English mathematician who developed its use.

 As its name suggests, it is the most frequently used form of logarithm.
 It is used, for example, in our decibel calculator.
-Logarithm tables that aimed at easing computation in old times usually presented common logarithms, too.
+Logarithm tables that aimed at easing computation in the olden times usually presented common logarithms, too.

-The below table represents some frequent numbers' common and natural logarithms.
+The below table represents some frequent number common and natural logarithms.